 Located in the market town of Pwllheli, the course here at Pwllheli Golf Club has often been described as unique.
-A parkland front nine was established in 1900, designed by Tom Morris and James Braid made up the eighteen holes in 1909.
+A parkland front nine was established in 1900, designed by Tom Morris of Hoylake, and James Braid made up the eighteen holes in 1909.
 This second nine take on a very different feel as they run along the sand dunes and are typical links layout complete with fast running fairways, heather and revetted bunkers.

 As we are in the modern era of golf the length here can be described as short, as it only just reaches 6,100 yards from the back tees but there are no par fives on the course, which as ever makes scoring tough.
 The SSS is one more than par at 70, which is normally an accurate guide to difficulty.